Old Broad Bay Family History Association

 Maine State Archives

-• OBBFHA Annual Meeting - The Old Broad Bay Family History Association Annual Meeting was held on Saturday, August 5th 2023, at the Safe Harbor Community Chapel, 50 Mill Street, Waldoboro.
-The meeting commenced at 9:00 AM.
-After our usual meet-and-greet, we took care of any outstanding business, and then welcomed our guest speaker Ms. Heather Moran of the Maine State Archives.
+OBBFHA Annual Meeting - The annual meeting of the Old Broad Bay Family Association will be held on Saturday, August 3rd, 2024 at the Safe Harbor Community Chapel, 50 Mill Street, Waldoboro.
+The meeting will commence at 9:00 AM with a review of last year's business.
+Our guest speaker, Ms. Heather Moran of the Maine State Archives, will begin her presentation, Maine in the Civil War, at 10:00 AM.

 1792 Old German Church